Kometa-Team/Kometa/docs/defaults/chart/tmdb.md

 # TMDb Charts Collections

-The `tmdb` Default Metadata File is used to create collections based on TMDb Charts.
+The `tmdb` Default Collection File is used to create collections based on TMDb Charts.

 ![](../images/tmdb.png)